pristineio/webrtc-build-scripts/README.md

 2 reflects a Release Build (0 for Debug, 1 for Profile)

-Profile builds are not available for the mac platform
+Profile builds are no longer built by default

 The minor 0 reflects any changes I might need to make to the sample xcode project itself to work (incremented normally)